zdravkov/kendo-docs/api/wrappers/jsp/diagram/layout-grid.md

 ### width `float`

-defines the width of the grid.
+Defines the width of the grid.
 The bigger this parameter the more components will be organized in an horizontal row.
 How many components really depends on your diagram and they type of layout applied to each component.
 The default is set to 800.

 #### Example
     <kendo:diagram-layout-grid width="width">